Overview

 Prerequisites

-• Attendees are required to bring a laptop with Minitab (v.16 or higher) loaded.
-If you do not have Minitab, a one year license (with the companion Quality Trainer) is available for purchase at a significant discount.
+Attendees are required to bring a laptop with Minitab (v.16 or higher) loaded.
+If you do not have Minitab, a one-year license (with the companion Quality Trainer) is available for purchase at a significant discount.
+Participants must be comfortable working with a laptop and manipulating data.

 Venues

-Classroom, Onsite
+Classroom, onsite.

 Learning Objectives